 If the user selects 1 - Initiate a regular session, s/he will share that serial port with the users that were previously connected.
-S/he will read everything that is received by the serial port,
+S/he will read everything that is received by the serial port, and will also be able to write to it.

-If the user selects 2 - Initiate a sniff session, s/he will start reading everything that is sent and/or received by the serial port, according to the parameter all.sniff mode or
+If the user selects 2 - Initiate a sniff session, s/he will start reading everything that is sent and/or received by the serial port, according to the parameter all.sniff\mode or sN.sniff\mode (that can be in, out or i/o).